Sadik Achmet

-Sadik Achmet (Σαδίκ Αχμέτ, Sâdık Ahmet) (1 January 1947 - 24 July 1995) was a Greek physician and politician of Thracian Turkish origin.
+Sâdık Ahmet(1 January 1947 - 24 July 1995) was a Turkish physician and politician.
 He founded the Party of Friendship, Equality and Peace.

 Early life

 Achmet was born in the village of Agra, just north of Fillyra.
-He attended high school in Komotini and then studied Medicine at the Aristotle University of Thessaloniki.
+He attended high school in Komotini and then studied medicine at the Aristotle University of Thessaloniki.

 Political career

 He was elected to the Greek parliament in June 1989.
 On 24 January 1990 he was sentenced to eighteen months in prison due to his declarations that the members of the Muslim minority in Thrace were Turks, and because he referred to himself as a Turk in his election pamphlet.
 After a two-day trial he was found guilty of slander and misinformation by a Greek court and sentenced to 18 months in prison.
 Leaving the courtroom he stated "I am being taken to prison only because I am a Turk.
 If being a Turk is a crime, I repeat here that I am a Turk and I will remain so".
-His sentence was reduced to 15 months on appeal and ultimately he was released after only 2 months, in time to run in the April 1990 elections, where he was again elected to the Greek parliament.
+His sentence was reduced to 15 months on appeal and ultimately he was released after 2 months, in time to run in the April 1990 elections, where he was again elected to the Greek parliament.

 Achmet's political rise was largely due to the intervention of the Turkish government, the Turkish Secret Services and the Turkish Consulate in Komotini, which considered him a spearhead of Turkish interests in Western Thrace, and was achieved through various means, including threats and reprisals against rival minority candidates and voters in Thrace by the Turkish state.
 Achmet considered himself the de facto "Leader of the Western Thrace Turkish minority".
 However at the time of his death he was believed to have lost the backing of Turkish institutions due to his erratic behaviour, including one incident where he publicly insulted the Turkish consul in Komotini.